 Shopping for healthy food means that you need to understand what’s in the food you’re eating.
 One way to do this is by reading the food labels.
-Whether you are cutting calories or counting carbohydrates, this guide will help you make sense of the numbers, ingredients and nutritional information on every food package.
+Whether you are watching your sodium or sugar intake, this guide will help you make sense of the numbers, ingredients and nutritional information on every food package.

 Nutrition Facts Label: How to Make Healthy Choices

 The Nutrition Facts Label is commonly found on the back or the side of food packaging.
 It’s a tool to help you make healthy food choices.
 To better understand how to use this label, learn more about its different parts: